First draft prepared in June 2025.

 The scholars love the approval of their group, and their reputation within society.
 Perhaps they want to spend more time studying heaven, to better understand it before they go there.
 Moreover there are many other places to study, and they do not want to disconnect themselves from the opportunities of learning about other places.

-The intellectually pretentious progressives and liberals, and other similar kinds of snobs, take much pleasure in sneering at the people who get into the wheelbarrow and would never board it themselves.
+The intellectually pretentious progressives and liberals, and other similar kinds of bullying snobs, take much pleasure in sneering at the people who get into the wheelbarrow and would never board it themselves.
 Moreover, they are determined that they will improve the land of sin; with a few more taxes, some more laws to control the behaviour of their compatriots, and certainly a little more power to themselves, they expect to solve the problems of the land of sin, and become heros at least unto themselves and their cartel of like-minded acquaintances in the echo-chamber club.

 The ignorant and the lazy don't know about the man on the rope and his barrow, and don't want to know.
 "Its all a load of *** innit?"